CleanArchitect/clean/Clean.Net/README.md

 ---

-If you need more examples or further customization, feel free to explore extending the provided interfaces and helpers to best fit your project’s needs or checkout the Github Repository.
+If you need more examples or further customization, feel free to explore extending the provided interfaces and helpers to best fit your project’s needs or checkout my [Github Repository](https://github.com/CleanArchitect/clean).
 Enjoy building with Clean.Net!